sasikanthkumar/Linq/README.md

 </a>

 <p align="center">
-A website developed for Linq Stores.LinQ store is an online super bazaar with an aggregation of various e-commerce services like retail, travel, health care, insurance, pharmacy, money-transfer, matrimony and others under a single platform. ontonified digitalised platform.
+A website developed for Linq Stores.
+LinQ store is an online super bazaar with an aggregation of various e-commerce services like retail, travel, health care, insurance, pharmacy, money-transfer, matrimony and others under a single platform. ontonified digitalised platform.
 </p>